-Washington and Oregon Cascades Rail Corridor
+Washington and Oregon Cascades Rail Corridor Plan

 Washington State Department of Transportation and Oregon Department of Transportation are working together to jointly manage the Cascades Rail Corridor.
-It is anticipated that this change will help deliver customer expectations, increase ridership, and develop intercity passenger rail service as a competitive transportation choice.
+It is anticipated that this change will help deliver customer expectations, increase ridership, and develop intercity passenger rail service as a viable transportation choice.